Alexandra Suda

-Alexandra Suda (born 1981) is a Canadian art historian who was the director of the National Gallery of Canada, and from 2022 to 2025 was director and chief executive officer of the Philadelphia Museum of Art.
+Alexandra Suda (born 1981) is a Canadian art historian who was director of the National Gallery of Canada, and, from 2022 to 2025, was director and chief executive officer of the Philadelphia Museum of Art.

 Early life and education

-Suda was born in 1981 in Toronto, Ontario, (Note: Another source states that Suda was born in Orillia, Ontario.) to parents who were immigrants from Czechoslovakia.
-She completed a BA at Princeton University, an MA at Williams College, before earning her PhD at The Institute of Fine Arts at New York University.
-Suda's doctoral dissertation is entitled "The Making of Girona Martyrology and the Cult of Saints in Late Medieval Bohemia" and was published in 2016.
+Suda was born in 1981 in Toronto, Ontario (Note: Another source states that Suda was born in Orillia, Ontario.) to immigrants from Czechoslovakia.
+She completed a BA at Princeton University and an MA at Williams College before earning her PhD at The Institute of Fine Arts at New York University.
+Suda's doctoral dissertation, "The Making of Girona Martyrology and the Cult of Saints in Late Medieval Bohemia," and was published in 2016.

 Career

-Suda's career as an art historian started at the Metropolitan Museum of Art in New York City.
-She had a variety of roles at the museum, all in the Medieval Department, between 2003 and 2011.
+Suda's career as an art historian began at the Metropolitan Museum of Art in New York City.
+She held a variety of positions at the Museum in the Medieval Department between 2003 and 2011.

 In 2011, Suda became an assistant curator at the Art Gallery of Ontario in Toronto.
-She later became the Curator of European Art at the gallery.
-According to the Governor General's Canadian Leadership Conference, her Small Wonders: Gothic Boxwood Miniatures exhibition, held in Ontario, New York and Amsterdam, "received extensive positive press for its high level of scholarship which is driven by the public's curiosity about these wondrous works of art."
-While at the gallery, Suda re-worked the European art collection and its presentation to better engage broad audiences.
+She later became the Curator of European Art at the Gallery.
+According to the Governor General's Canadian Leadership Conference, her Small Wonders: Gothic Boxwood Miniatures exhibition, held in Ontario, New York, and Amsterdam, "received extensive positive press for its high level of scholarship which is driven by the public's curiosity about these wondrous works of art."
+While at the Gallery, Suda re-worked the European art collection and its presentation to better engage a broader audience.

 National Gallery of Canada

 In April 2019, Suda was named director and CEO of the National Gallery of Canada.
-At the time of her appointment at age 38, she was the youngest person to hold this post at the gallery in more than a century.
+At the time of her appointment at age 38, she was the youngest person to hold this post at the Gallery in more than a century.

 Critics have argued that Suda was relatively inexperienced for the position at the National Gallery, and did not speak French as well as English.
-Some of her actions (and those of her interim successor, Angela Cassie) in support of the strategic plan and “decolonization”, were described as being directed by "dogma".
+Some of her actions (and those of her interim successor, Angela Cassie) in support of the strategic plan and “decolonization” were described as being directed by "dogma".

 Restructuring and significant staff dismissals were criticized as creating an unstable environment and losing key institutional knowledge from the institution.